aws-solutions-library-samples/guidance-for-building-a-poc-for-amazon-fsx-for-lustre/README.md

 - Navigate to the **[Amazon EC2 console](https://console.aws.amazon.com/ec2)**
 - Select the instance and choose **Connect**.
 - For the connection method, choose **Session Manager**.
 - Choose **Connect** to start the session.
-The connect button may take a few seconds to become accessible when you connect to the EC2 instance using Amazon Systems Manager for the very first time.
+The connect button may take a moment to become accessible when you connect to the EC2 instance using Amazon Systems Manager for the very first time.
+- **Note**: You can change the default session timeout value for Session Manager sessions to the EC2 instance by [following these instructions.](https://docs.aws.amazon.com/systems-manager/latest/userguide/session-preferences-max-timeout.html)

 3. Once logged into the Amazon EC2 instance:
 - **[Install the Lustre client software](https://docs.aws.amazon.com/fsx/latest/LustreGuide/install-lustre-client.html)** on each compute instance.
 Use the below command to install it on your Amazon Linux 2023 AMI based EC2 instance: